cbliu111/circuit_organization/README.md

 ## Visualization of the results
 Plotting of the analysis results can use the 'NNVisualizer' class in file 'visualizer.py'.
 The functions and codes are pretty much self-explanatory.

+Example script of usage can be found in the file 'test_anchor.py'.